-My Ph.D. research was on epistemology – mainly on the relation of knowledge and certainty, the limits of doubt, and the later Wittgenstein.
+My Ph.D. research was in epistemology – mainly on the relation of knowledge and certainty, the limits of doubt, and the later Wittgenstein.
 After that, my research interests changed and are now mostly in the philosophy of mind and psychiatry.
-In particular, I am currently interested in three areas: the nature of naturalism, emergence, and the philosophical and ethical implications of certain kinds of mental disorder.

 Bringing philosophical thinking to the general public is something I always try to do (regrettably sometimes to the despair of my friends) so I make it a point to contribute as much as I can to non-academic projects related to philosophy, including blogging for Psychology Today and Scientific American Mind and, prior to that, having a regular column in the Greek philosophy magazine Cogito.